Have you ever been questioned if you were “fit for driving”?

 Why wait until you get your license revoked, or you get into an accident to decide it is a necessary privilege.

-The AMA in 2010 stated that lack of mobility is something that doctors take into consideration with older adults when assessing weather driving privileges should be taken away.
+The AMA in 2010 stated that lack of mobility is something that doctors take into consideration with older adults when assessing whether driving privileges should be taken away.

 But here is the reality check: How many of you reading this honestly feel you move like a senior (75+) but most definitely are not one?